Training Energy-Based Normalizing Flow with Score-Matching Objectives: Experiments

 \textbf{MCMC Generation.}~In comparison to the inverse generation method, the MCMC sampling process is more suitable for conditional generation tasks such as data imputation due to its flexibility~\citep{Nguyen2016PlugP}.
 For the imputation task, a data vector $\vx$ is separated as an observable part $\vx_O$ and a masked part $\vx_M$.
 The goal of imputation is to generate the masked part $\vx_M$ based on the observable part $\vx_O$.
-To achieve this goal, one can perform a Langevin MCMC process to update $\vx_M$ according to the gradient of the energy function $\dd{\vx}{E(\vx\,;\param)}$.
-Given a noise vector $\vz$ sampled from $\N(\mO,\mI)$ and a small step size $\alpha$, the process iteratively updates $\vx_M$ based on the following equation:

-where $\vx^{(t)}_M$ represents $\vx_M$ at iteration $t\in\{1,\cdots,T\}$, and $T$ is the total number of iterations.
-Fig.~\ref{fig:imputation} depicts the imputation results of the FC-based models trained using $\ssm$ on MNIST and CIFAR-10.
+To achieve this goal, one can perform a Langevin MCMC process to update $\vx_M$ according to the gradient of the energy function $\dd{\vx}{E(\vx;\param)}$.
+Given a noise vector $\vz$ sampled from $\N(\mO,\mI)$ and a small step size $\alpha$, the process iteratively updates $\vx_M$ based on the following equation: where $\vx^{(t)}_M$ represents $\vx_M$ at iteration $t\in\{1,\cdots,T\}$, and $T$ is the total number of iterations.
+MCMC generation requires an overall cost of $\Oof{TD^2L}$, potentially more economical than the $\Oof{D^3L}$ computation of the inverse generation method.
+Fig.~\ref{fig:imputation} depicts the imputation results of the FC-based model trained using $\dsm$ on the CelebA~\citep{liu2015faceattributes} dataset ($D=3\times 64\times 64$).
+In this example, we implement the masking part $\vx_M$ using the data from the KMNIST~\citep{clanuwat2018deep} and MNIST~\citep{deng2012mnist} datasets.